Partial-Transformations/cake-metrics/README.md

 # THE TEAM
 ## Derek Burgess
 With 15 years of experience across IT.
-Derek leads clients through the challenges of digital transformation concerning data, privacy, and security.
+Derek leads clients through the challenges of digital transformation concerning behavorial data, privacy, and security.
 Having worked a wide range of relevant roles across; Help Desk, Product Design, Product Management, and Engineering, Derek has always pushed to introduce more data-driven techniques to those practices, while partnering across disciplines to design tooling and automation that empower teams to become more data-driven.

-## WHY US
+## Lu Zhu
-Derek and Lu first met working together on an internal tool that analyzed real time data from manufacutirng facilities and provided real time scheduling & production insights back to operators, managers, and other automation tools up/down stream.

-For Derek, he has always had an interest in Cybersecurity and even prior to the current advent of Consumer AI, has been part of the Pwnagotchi/Bettercap communities, as well as endevors to create distributed ML processing of WPA encryption.
-He currently also consults for Fueled, a digital agency, where he guides clients through data/analytics strategy and implementations.
+Lu has over a decade of experience in the tech industry working at startups across domains including audio streaming, manufacturing, and delivery.
+He has an academic background in machine learning, and has worked as a software engineer, founder, and most recently as an engineering leader with expertise in experimentation and data best practices.